That-Gui1/Dork-OS/README.md

 Lightweight terminal-based DOS-inspired OS

 # INFO
-I did use an online tutorial, as well as a tad of AI for fixing syntax to match the Ubuntu version of Intel x86 assembly I couldn't solve.
+I did use an online tutorial, but I fixed the code on the tutorial to match the assembly used in the Ubuntu terminal.
 Source later on.
 I programmed the entire OS in Ubuntu (not the desktop environment).
 This is actually my final project for an engineering course.
 It does come with a few commands that I will list later on.